-Video/Audio Recording: Students may not make audio or video recordings of any course activity and/or copies of any materials.
-Students may not to post any such recording to any social media, text, email or any other form of communication electronic or non-electronic.
+Video/Audio Recording: In this class, students may not make audio or video recordings of any course activity.
+Students may not post any such recording to any social media, text, email or any other form of communication electronic or non-electronic.
 The only exceptions are those students permitted to record as an accommodation.
 If this accommodation is needed the instructor must have a perfect copy of what has been recorded.
 Those students who are permitted to record are not permitted to redistribute audio or video recordings of statements or comments from the course to any individuals and/or social medial sites, text, email or any other form of communication electronic or non-electronic.
 Students found to have violated this policy are subject to discipline in accordance district policies, Local, State and Federal Law.